olavim/Minotaurus/docs/testing.md

 All tests are written with JUnit.
 The tests themselves are tested with the help of PIT mutation testing.

-Below are more details about each unit test, sectioned by classes.
+Below are more details about each classes' tests, more specifically, what has been tested.

 #### Maze

-**Maze should have correct dimensions**

-Tested that when a Maze is initialized, its `getWidth` and `getHeight` returns the correct values.
-Tested by initializing Mazes with different dimensions ranging from width and height 0 to width and height 10.

-**Maze should have correct layout**
+- Maze should have correct dimensions after initialization.

-Tested that after initializing a maze with a layout, the `get` method returns a correct block.

-**Maze should have correct layout after changing blocks**
+- Maze should have correct layout after initialization. `null` blocks should be changed to `MazeBlock.WALL`s.

-Tested that changes to the maze's layout using the `set` method are happening and visible.
-Tested by setting some positions and validating the changes with the `get` method.
+- When the maze is initialized with a layout matrix, changes in the original matrix should not be visible in the maze.
+- `set`
+  - Should correctly set blocks. `null` blocks should be changed to `MazeBlock.WALL`s.
+- `set`, `get`

-**Maze should throw an exception when trying to access out of bounds locations**
+  - Maze should throw an exception when trying to access out of bounds locations.

-Tested that when invoking the `get` or `set` method with a value less than 0 or greater than the maze's width or height, an exception is thrown.
+- `addEntity`
+  - Should add an entity to the maze.
+  - The maze should be set as the entity's observer.
+- `setEntities`
+  - Should clear previous entities and add new ones.
+- `removeEntity`
+  - Should remove entity from the maze.
+  - Maze should no longer be the entity's observer.
+- When an entity's position is modified, it should be visible to the maze.
+More of an integration test between `Maze` and `MazeEntity`.

 ## How you can test it